 Tree removal will depend on a variety of factors:

-For instance, if a tree overhangs a roof, the branches will need to be secured to avoid falling on the roof.
-If any safety precautions are needed, they will factor into the cost.
+For instance, if a tree is growing in such a way that it hangs over a roof, the branches of the tree will need to be secured so that they do not fall on the roof.
+If there is a requirement for any safety measures, the fee will be adjusted accordingly.

 How Much Does Stump Removal Cost?